csorianot/godmc_wiki/FAQ.md

 ## Publication policy

 There is a broad level publication policy written into the [Codes of conduct](http://www.godmc.org.uk/codesofconduct.pdf).
-The executive committee is currently writing a more detailed publication policy, and this will be posted soon.
+You can find a more detailed publication policy here: .

 ## Who is the lead person for the secondary analyses